How To Make 'The Big Lap' A Reality

 Let’s delve deep into making this BIG LAP happen!

 Table of Contents

 Do you want it bad enough?
-Now that may this may seem like a silly question but it is one that has to be addressed at the start.
+Now this may seem like a silly question but it is one that has to be addressed at the start.
 Both you and your partner need to be both onboard to fully commit to the plan you are about to make and to both save together.